beabee-communityrm/monorepo/README.md

 ### NPM's workspace feature

-There is not support for the workspace protocol like in pnpm and yarn, see
+There is no support for the workspace protocol like in pnpm and yarn, see

 - https://pnpm.io/workspaces#workspace-protocol-workspace
 - https://yarnpkg.com/features/workspaces#cross-references